kbayraktar/kbayraktar.github.io/te_markdown/terminology.md

 #### 5. The Test-Execution-Details area
-In this area, details cause of failure and accordingly details of test case steps are presented.
+In this area, details about the test step selected in the _Test Execution Navigator_ are shown.
+In case of failures during execution, this area offers hints about what went wrong.
+The general sequence of events during test execution can be traced by accessing _logs_ and inspecting _screenshots_.

 ----